 vC. the maximum sent out capacity, net of embedded and Parasitic Loads, that can be available for supply to the relevant Network from Electric Storage Resources in the Facility under optimal conditions, expressed in MW;

-vD. the maximum sent out capacity, net of embedded and Parasitic Loads, that can be available for supply across the Electric Storage Resource Obligation Duration to the relevant Network from Electric Storage Resources in the Facility under optimal conditions, expressed in MW;
+vD. the maximum sent out capacity, net of embedded and Parasitic Loads, that can be available for supply to the relevant Network from Electric Storage Resources in the Facility under optimal conditions across the Peak Electric Storage Resource Obligation Duration for each Electric Storage Resources in the Facility, expressed in MW;

 vi. the maximum Withdrawal capacity of the Facility under optimal conditions, expressed in MW;